UOA-CS732-SE750-Students-2023/cs732-se75-assignment-wany583/README.md

 ## In /Postman-test-case
 There is a postman test case.
 You can import it in Postman to test the API in back-end without running the front-end.

+## Just in case
+I package a back-end jar.

 # About Author
 Yifu (Ethan) Wang